MENU

 2-3 stars areNot up to the level of a standard Japanese hotel.But for those who want to keep costs down, 2-3 star hotels, whether 2 or 3, are actually almost the same in terms of facilities and cost of lodging.

-For example: hot water but no shower in some rooms, poor plumbing (not up to Japanese standards), noisy cars in many rooms due to lack of soundproofing, mosquitoes and insects in some rooms, no windows in some rooms, hair dryer not provided in the room (rent one at the front desk), Wi-Fi not working in the room, etc. (Wi-Fi is not available in hotels where our tours take place).
-(Wi-Fi is available in the hotels of our tours).
+For example: hot water but no shower in some rooms, poor water facilities (not up to Japanese standards), noisy cars in many rooms due to lack of soundproofing (noise in India is horrendous), mosquitoes and insects in some rooms, no windows in some rooms, no hair dryer installed in the room (you can borrow one at the front desk), and slow Wi-Fi in some rooms, Wi-Fi is slow in some rooms (Wi-Fi facilities are provided in the hotels for those who join our tours).

 We recommend a 4-star or higher hotel, especially if you are a germophobe.

-The quality of the clientele and staff will obviously be better (Westerners are staying here), there is always a window in the room, the windows and walls are soundproof (important because the noise in India is horrendous), there is a hair dryer in the room, the Wi-Fi speed is not stressed, and there is more likely to be female staff.
+The quality of clientele and staff will obviously be better (Westerners and business travelers from Japan are staying here), there is always a window in the room, the windows and walls are soundproof (important because the noise level in India is tremendous), there is a hair dryer in the room, the Wi-Fi speed is not stressed, and there is more likely to be female staff.

 Extremely inexpensive hotels are a high security and sanitation risk,Lodging of foreigners is prohibited by law.The company has been